AmericasBarometer Labels Guide

 ## 68 25 3

-After extracting the notes, one can assign variable labels to their
+One can assign variable labels to their preferred language as

-preferred language as attributes to the dataset using another LAPOP Lab
+attributes to the dataset using another LAPOP Lab function called

 # English